Drought plans: environmental assessment and monitoring

 Your environmental assessment should also set out whether you’ll do anything to lessen the impact of your actions on these features and if so what.

-Where more than one action could have a combined effect on the environment you should consider their effects together, eg a group of licences in a particular habitat or designated site.
+Where more than one action could have a combined effect on the environment you should consider their effects together, for example a group of licences in a particular habitat or designated site.
 You should also consider the effects your actions will have on other water users.

-The level of detail included in your environmental assessment should be based on the level of risk posed by the action you’re assessing, eg based on the scale of the impact, the expected frequency of use or the importance or sensitivity of the site.
+The level of detail included in your environmental assessment should be based on the level of risk posed by the action you’re assessing, for example based on the scale of the impact, the expected frequency of use or the importance or sensitivity of the site.